Polymer/polymer/README.md

 <my-property-namecard my-name="Jim"></my-property-namecard>
 ```

 > Hi!
-My name is Jim.
+My name is Jim

 **Bind data into your element using the familiar mustache-syntax**